Hello, my name is Sarah.

 South African-born and raised, I’m a London-based writer-yogini-activist journeying to seek the right questions, learning, sharing & keeping perceptions fresh.
 My hope is to help those in recovery and in addiction through the Art and Joy that is Yoga.
 Please follow my blog for more!
 Check out my profile on Yoga Alliance Professionals, here

 Training with London-based Stewart Gilchrist (East London School of Yoga) and Iyengar teacher Khaled Kendsi, my focus is Kriya Yoga and Karma Yoga (Yoga of Action).
-A recent 200hr YTT (2019-2020) graduate, and soon starting a further 300hr YTT in Nov 2021, I’m a forever-student in the Art of Yoga training under the Krishnamacharya Mysore lineage (Parampara).
+A recent 200hr YTT (2019-2020) graduate, and currently continuing with 500hr YTT 2021-2022, I’m a forever-student in the Art of Yoga training under the Krishnamacharya Mysore lineage (Parampara).

 If that’s all there is, my friend, then lets keep dancin’.